ItaloKusminA/RTOS-Projects/README.md

 ### Periodic Tasks

 The periodic tasks in the system are defined with their periods, deadlines, and worst-case computation times (WCCT).

+## Problemns solved with the STM32 BluePill

+Many times, with the STM32, its